ThomasWaldmann/moin-2.0-dev/docs/devel/translate.rst

 Note for developers
 -------------------

+Since we support newstyle gettext there is no need to use the ``format()``-Method in internationalized Strings anymore.
+An example will explain this: instead of
+``gettext(u'Hello %(name)s!').format(name='World')`` you can just
+write ``gettext(u'Hello %(name)s!', name='World')``.
+Of course you
+can also use the short form ``_()``.

+If the translatable string contains a variable plural, that means the string contains an object which you don't know the exact quantity of at the time of writing the code, then you will have to use ``ngettext()``.
+Note that this is not only needed for the decicion between one and more objects, because other languages have other (and more difficult) plurals than English.
+The usage is ``ngettext(singular, plural, num, **variables)``. ``**variables`` enables you to use the newstyle form just as explained above.

+For example:
+``ngettext ("%d file removed from %s", "%d files removed from %s", n, somestring, n)``

+``n`` has to appear twice because the first gives ngettext information about the exact number and the second is the variable for the format string replacement.

 If you made changes to any gettext string, please update the .pot file using::
   ./babel extract